 Attitudes, experiences and challenges evolve over the career span.
 Notably, as people get older, career satisfaction and confidence to achieve career aspirations declines from decades before typical retirement age.
 While 71% of 18-24-year-olds are positive about their career prospects, only 42% of 45-54-year-olds feel the same.

 As people get older, they also appear to reduce engagement in various career management activities and decisions.
-This is shown most starkly by the disengagement from setting career goals and plans.
+This is shown most starkly by the disengagement from setting career goals and plans (right hand plot of Fig 3).